ShaunDM/ShaunDM.github.io/README.md

 #### `npm run deploy`

+Builds and deploys the website to a designated URL utilizing Github Pages as the host server.

 Requires changing the homepage object in package.json to a URL of your choosing and is currently formatted to deploy to Github Pages.

 For more information: [React deployment docs](https://create-react-app.dev/docs/deployment/), paying special attention to the Github Pages section.